 To play and perform means keeping yourself healthy and safe.
-Whether you're transporting a heavy instrument, holding a lighter instrument in the same manner for an extended period of time, or engaged in a repetitive action, playing music can have an impact on your body.
+Whether you're transporting a heavy instrument, holding a lighter instrument in the same manner for an extended period, or engaged in a repetitive action, playing music can impact your body.
 Check out the following information to keep yourself going strong for the long haul.

 Make it a habit to follow these steps when lifting anything--even a relatively light object--and you'll be in good shape for your next performance.